Two More Eggs

 Two More Eggs is an American animated sketch comedy web series produced by The Brothers Chaps for Disney XD's YouTube channel and Disney XD.
-The Brothers Chaps previously produced the web series Homestar Runner.
-Two More Eggs is Disney's first animated web series.
+The Brothers Chaps are more well-known for producing the web series Homestar Runner.

 The series debuted on June 23, 2015 with the release of the first three episodes, a trailer, and an announcement that new episodes would be released on Tuesdays.
 Mostly over a minute long, each episode centers on an individual character (e.g., "Dooble" or "Hot Dip") or a group of characters (e.g., "CGI Palz" or "Hector & Kovitch" or "Trauncles") and has no overarching plot or complexity.
 Matt Chapman claims that he and Mike worked with Disney with the same autonomy as with Homestar Runner.

 Two More Eggs was renewed for a second season in March 2016, which premiered on June 13, 2016.
 In August 2017, it was renewed for a third and final season, which premiered on August 21, 2017.
 No more episodes have been produced since then.